-- a) Open space buffers should be provided between potentially incompatible uses to reduce the impact of adjacent uses, including: - Residential sites and commercial or industrial developments; - Residential sites and major arterial streets, provincial highways and railway corridors; and - Multiple-family dwellings where the site adjoins a low density residential development.

-b) Where a special yard or open space buffer is required, it shall be developed as a landscaped area and contain perennial, shrub and tree planting which create a minimum 75% crown cover.
+- a) Open space buffers should be provided between potentially incompatible uses to reduce the impact of adjacent uses, including: - Residential sites and commercial or industrial developments (minimum 3.0m; - Residential sites and major arterial streets, provincial highways and railway corridors (minimum 9.0m); and - Row house and apartment dwellings where the site adjoins a low density residential development (minimum 3.0m). - b) Where a special yard or open space buffer is required, it shall be developed as a landscaped area and contain perennial, shrub and tree planting which create a minimum 75% crown cover.

-5.3 BUILDING FACADES
+5.3 BUILDING FAÇADES

-- Perennial and/or shrub plantings shall screen the building foundation of any street-facing façade, and can be achieved as follows: - by placing planting beds 1.5m in width directly adjacent to the building foundation (Figure 15); or - by placing equivalent sized planting beds away from the building foundation in designated landscaped beds. - b) Landscaping along building facades should be of sufficient size and width to reduce opportunities for vandalism and graffiti.
+- a) Perennial and/or shrub plantings shall screen the building foundation of any street-facing façade, and can be achieved as follows: - By placing planting beds 1.5m in width directly adjacent to the building foundation (Figure 16); or - By placing equivalent sized planting beds away from the building foundation in designated landscaped beds. - b) Landscaping along building façades should be of sufficient size and width to reduce opportunities for vandalism and graffiti.

-Figure 15: Front façade landscaping
+Figure 16: Front façade landscaping